-- A) Every power source has its own procedure for lockout.
-Lockout may be accomplished by pulling a plug, opening a disconnect switch, removing a fuse, closing a valve, bleeding a line, or placing a block/lock on the equipment. - B) Generally, follow this sequence of events when applying and removing lockout devices: - i) Shutdown the equipment or machine by following the normal method for shutdown; - ii) Turn off the energy at the main power source;
+A) Every power source has its own procedure for lockout.
+Lockout may be accomplished by pulling a plug, opening a disconnect switch, removing a fuse, closing a valve, bleeding a line, or placing a block/lock on the equipment.

-- iii) Turn the equipment or machine back on to confirm that the power source has been deactivated; - iv) Attempt to restart the equipment or machine to guarantee that the power is shut off, then return the switch or control to the "Off" position; - v) Using your own issued and separately keyed lock, lockout all of the energy sources involved; - vi) With your lock in place, test the switch or control to make sure the equipment or machine cannot be turned on.
+- B) Generally, follow this sequence of events when applying and removing lockout devices: - i) Shutdown the equipment or machine by following the normal method for shutdown; - ii) Turn off the energy at the main power source; - iii) Turn the equipment or machine back on to confirm that the power source has been deactivated; - iv) Attempt to restart the equipment or machine to guarantee that the power is shut off, then return the switch or control to the "Off" position; - v) Using your own issued and separately keyed lock, lockout all of the energy sources involved; - vi) With your lock in place, test the switch or control to make sure the equipment or machine cannot be turned on.
 Make absolutely sure that the power or energy source cannot be supplied unless you know about it; - vii) If several employees are required to perform services on the same equipment or machinery, then each employee must apply their own separately keyed lock.
-This will help prevent any accidental start up that could endanger other employees; using different colored locks or tags will help determine how many lockouts there are. - viii) Never use another employee's lock and never lend yours to someone else; and - ix) Any person who may be affected by the de-energizing or re-energizing of equipment or machinery must be notified prior to taking the above actions. - C) Tag-out will only be used to supplement lockouts or in the following situations: - i) If the energy isolating device is not capable of being locked out or when used in conjunction with isolating devices on piping. - D) Remove lockouts/tag-out only when all affected employees are notified prior to doing so.
-Make sure that all affected employees are clear of the equipment or machinery.
+This willhelp prevent any accidental start up that could endanger other employees; using different colored locks or tags will help determine how many lockouts there are. - viii) Never use another employee's lock and never lend yours to someone else; and - ix) Any person who may be affected by the de-energizing or re-energizing of equipment or machinery must be notified prior to taking the above actions. - C) Tag-out will only be used to supplement lockouts or if the energy isolating device is not capable of being locked out or when used in conjunction with isolating devices on piping. - D) Additional procedures may be needed for group LOTO. - E) LOTO devices shall remain in place until work on the machinery/equipment is complete. - F) Remove lockouts/tag-out only when all affected employees are notified prior to doing so.Make sure that all affected employees are clear of the equipment or machinery.